SkyCol/ODverse33/README.md

 This benchmark provides a multi-domain evaluation for YOLO models, ranging from YOLOv5 to YOLOv11.

 Paper entitled "**ODVerse33: Is the New YOLO Version Always Better?
 A Multi-Domain Benchmark from YOLO v5 to v11**" is released on [*Arxiv*](http://arxiv.org/abs/2502.14314).

+Overall Results on all 11 domains:

 <p align="left">
   <img src="https://github.com/user-attachments/assets/e9befecb-a13d-44c7-b1d4-51c0fbeac3f1" width="100%" height="auto">